Actual exchange rates (AER)

 Net assets for EEV reporting purposes that reflect the regulatory basis position, with adjustments where necessary to achieve consistency with the IFRS treatment of certain items or to better reflect the assets that are available to be transferred to the shareholder.

-New business margin
+New business margin (% APE)

-New business profit
+New business margin (% PVNBP)

 Non-participating business